Interactive Code Generation via Test-Driven User-Intent Formalization: Results

+The comparison with \idealRanking{} illustrates that there is room to improve the test ranking option itself, showing up to 13.58\% and 14.29\% potential improvement for \passat{1}{1} respectively for the two benchmarks.

-Note that the performance of \idealTests{} and \idealRanking{} are comparable, but \idealRanking{} is always slightly lower (as expected).
-This shows that our test generation strategies that include tests generated by Codex along with the static/dynamic mutations can for the most part generate tests that can capture user intent; coupled with an ideal ranking policy, the performance of \TOOL{} can be close to optimal.
-However, such an ideal ranking policy is not realizable since it relies on the hidden reference implementation and tests.
+Finally, note that the performance of \idealTests{} and \idealRanking{} are comparable for MBPP as well as HumanEval for larger values of $m$, but \idealRanking{} is always slightly lower (as expected).
+This shows that our test generation strategies that include tests generated by Codex along with the static/dynamic mutations can for the most part generate high-quality disambiguating tests.